networknt/light-doc/content/en/tutorial/oauth/code.md

 In this tutorial, we are just show you how to verify that the code service is working.
 For a real example, please take a look at the open banking [client][] tutorial.

+The authorization code in the redirect URL can be used to get a token with authorization code grant type, and it is demonstrated in the [token tutorial](/tutorial/oauth/token/).
+In a mobile or single-page application, light-router will be responsible for getting the token.

 [login view]: /tutorial/oauth/login-view/
 [client]: /tutorial/open-banking/client/